-We further conducted four XAB tests, grouping 4 emotion pairs $^2$ : 1) `Anger' vs. `Anxious'; 2) `Excited' vs. `Pleasure'; 3) `Protected' vs. `Relaxed' ; 4) `Alert' vs. `Surprise'.
+To further assess whether our system can synthesize distinguishable emotional categories, especially those with overlapping acoustic characteristics, we conducted XAB tests on four emotion pairs$^2$: 1) `Anger' vs. `Anxious'; 2) `Excited' vs. `Pleasure'; 3) `Protected' vs. `Relaxed' ; 4) `Alert' vs. `Surprise'.
+These pairs were selected because they are theoretically differentiated by specific PAD dimensions (e.g., dominance in Anger vs. Anxious), making them more challenging to disambiguate.
 For each pair, participants were asked to correctly match the emotions, such as choosing between option A: X is Anger and Y is Anxiety and option B: X is Anxiety and Y is Anger.
 The results are summarized in Fig. \ref{fig:exp4}.
-For all 4 emotion pairs, the correct match consistently exceeds 50\%, with the `Anger vs. Anxious' pair achieving the highest accuracy at around 83.75\%.
-The results in Fig.\ref{fig:exp4} demonstrate a positive alignment with 2 key findings in \cite{russell1977evidence}: \begin{itemize} \item `Dominance' is a key factor in distinguishing `Angry' from `Anxious', `Alert' from `Surprised', and `Relaxed' from `Protected'\footnote{The first emotion in each pair involves dominance; the second emotion involves submissiveness.}; \item `Pleasure' and `Arousal' combine to contribute to `Excitement'; \end{itemize} These observations indicate that our proposed TTS system can render emotions in accordance with psychological theories on the multidimensional nature of emotions, incorporating factors such as pleasure, arousal, and dominance.
-This enables our model to synthesize speech with a variety of emotional styles, enhancing both the naturalness and emotional intelligibility, and effectively bridging psychological theory with speech synthesis applications.
+For all 4 emotion pairs, the correct match consistently exceeds 50\%, with the `Anger vs. Anxious' pair achieving the highest accuracy at around 84\%.
+The results in Fig.\ref{fig:exp4} demonstrate a positive alignment with 2 key findings in \cite{russell1977evidence}: \begin{itemize} \item `Dominance' serves as a key factor in differentiating emotions, for example distinguishing `Angry' from `Anxious', `Alert' from `Surprised', and `Relaxed' from `Protected'\footnote{The first emotion in each pair involves dominance; the second emotion involves submissiveness.}; \item The combination of elevated `Pleasure' and `Arousal' dimensions is commonly associated with `Excitement'; \end{itemize} These results demonstrate that our TTS system can render emotions consistent with psychological theories of the multidimensional nature of affect, incorporating pleasure, arousal, and dominance.
+Unlike prior systems that rely on limited categorical labels or costly dimensional annotations and thus struggle to capture the full range of emotions, our model leverages continuous dimensions to synthesize speech with diverse emotional styles.
+This enhances both naturalness and emotional intelligibility, effectively bridging psychological theory with practical speech synthesis.